mui/mui-x/docs/data/data-grid/api-object/api-object.md

 ### Use it inside the grid

-If you need to access the api object inside component slots or inside renders (e.g: `renderCell`, `renderHeader`), you can use the `useGridApiContext` hook.
+If you need to access the API object inside component slots or inside renders (e.g: `renderCell`, `renderHeader`), you can use the `useGridApiContext` hook.

 ```tsx